Comer352L/FreeSSM/README.txt

 or (if you have Qt4 AND Qt5 installed)
 $ qmake-qt4   or   $ qmake-qt5   (depending on your system environment)

-If you want to compile for small display resolution use
+If you want to build the version for small display resolutions, call qmake with "CONFIG+=small-resolution" appended or uncomment the corresponding line in the project file 'FreeSSM.pro' before calling qmake.
-$ qmake "CONFIG+=small-resolution"
-or just uncomment the '#CONFIG+=small-resolution' line from the FreeSSM.pro file, if you want to build for small resolution by default

 Compilation:
 $ make release